antronerds/r2-training-courses/docs/Methylation_analysis.md

 The standard deviation of methylation per CpG is shown with the vertical gray line in the diagram, which is located in the gene index around 96,160,000.
 The letter "q" (queue) from the X-axis label "q32.1" reveals that the gene is located on the chromosome's long arm.
 If it is located on the small arm of the chromosome it is labeled with "p" (petite).

-Below the diagram, there are two green horizontal bars called "CLDN10" labeled on the left and one red stick called "CLDN10-AS1" labeled on the right.
-The green bars  represent Isoform A and the red bar  represents an antisense isoform.
+Below the diagram, there are two small green horizontal bars called "CLDN10" labeled on the left and one red stick called "CLDN10-AS1" labeled on the right.
+The small green bars  represent Isoform A and the small red bar  represents an antisense isoform.
 The B isoform is shown on the right side.
 Depending on the dataset, multiple isoforms more than two (A and B) could exist.
 More details regarding R2 Genome Browser could be found on R2 Platform online tutorial under Section 17.
 Using the R2-Genome browser.
 [2]

 ![](_static/images/Methylation/fig2-13b.png "Figure 2-13")